-Considering federal law already requires public disclosure under NEPA, review of effects on threatened and endangered species under ESA, and regulation of piscicides under the Clean Water Act and the Federal Insecticide, Fungicide, and Rodenticide Act, NMDGF proposes to amend 20.6.4.16 NMAC to streamline the piscicide use process for more efficient use of government resources and enhance fishery management and conservation activities in New Mexico.
-If the planned use of a piscicide is covered under a NPDES permit, the proposed piscicide use would require no additional WQCC review but will require post-treatment assessment monitoring and additional public notice to local entities.
+Considering federal law already often requires public disclosure under NEPA, review of effects on threatened and endangered species under ESA, and regulation of piscicides under the Clean Water Act and the Federal Insecticide, Fungicide, and Rodenticide Act, NMDGF recommends to amend §20.6.4.16 NMAC to eliminate redundant requirement in the piscicide use process for more efficient use of government resources and enhance fishery management and conservation activities in New Mexico.
+If the planned use of a piscicide is covered under a NPDES permit, the proposed piscicide use would require no additional WQCC review but will require posttreatment assessment monitoring and additional public notice to local entities.
 If a NPDES permit is not available (e.g., Congress acts on proposed legislation to remove the NPDES requirement for pesticides), then the WQCC would still have the opportunity to review the project in the absence of other federal review.
 Whether a hearing is held to review the project would be discretionary, however, rather than a mandate.